coolman5234/Testing-Repo/README.md

 # Testing-Repo
-Repository for me to learn GitHub and whatnot

-This was made so I can learn the ways of GitHub and how to make a repository.
-Hopefully this all works out just peachy.
+More or less, this exists for me to text out some code that I post so sparcely that it could be considered a void.